(Nota Bene: The original IFAA Constitution was published in Acta Anatomica, 138: 273-278, 1990).

-The duties of the Secretaries who are not Chairs of Federative International Programmes shall be to record and prepare the minutes of the sessions of the General Assembly and of the Executive Committee as well as to substitute the Secretary-General and/or the Treasurer in cases of absence.
-The Secretaries shall also register the attendance of representatives of national associations that are members of the IFAA at the General Assembly and shall organise the votin at the General Assembly.
+The main duties of the Secretaries who are not Chairs of Federative International Programmes shall be to record and prepare the minutes of the sessions of the General Assembly and of the Executive Committee as well as to substitute the Secretary-General and/or the Treasurer in cases of absence.
+The Secretaries shall also register the attendance of representatives of national Associations that are members of the IFAA at the General Assembly and shall organise the voting at the General Assembly.

 (a) To take responsibility for the resources of the IFAA.

 (b) To collect and deposit the income into bank accounts of the IFAA.

 (c) To maintain the financial records of the IFAA (including the bank accounts, all records of deposits, expenditures and withdrawals, and any and all costs relating to maintaining such records).

 (d) To advise the Executive Committee of the membership status of national Anatomical Associations.

 (e) With the Secretary-General, to maintain a list of contacts for Constituent Anatomical Associations that are full members of the IFAA.